Pembroke Estate papers,

 It was the largest family-owned estate in County Dublin,

-and an absolute goldmine as the city exploded southwards from the late 18th cent. onwards.
+and an absolute goldmine as the city exploded southwards from the late 18th century onwards.

 Indeed cumulatively it was probably the most valuable estate in Ireland,